gofynd/fdk-client-java/documentation/platform/CONFIGURATION.md

 ### addDomain
-Add new domain to current sales channel.
+Add new domain to current sales channel